 Clause 150 requires a Person Conducting a Business or Undertaking (PCBU) to ensure that electrical equipment is:

 The regulation does not prescribe a single method such as "test and tag."
-Instead, it requires businesses to take reasonable steps to manage electrical risk.
+Instead, it requires regular inspection and testing of at-risk equipment by a competent person.

 Test and tag is the most widely accepted way to demonstrate that this duty has been met.